nuxt-community/ackee-module/docs/content/en/index.md

   - Access to tracker with $ackee
 ---

-Tracked without being tracked on Nuxt with [Ackee analytics](https://ackee.electerious.com)
+Track without being tracked on Nuxt with [Ackee analytics](https://ackee.electerious.com)

 ## Features